Checks performed

 Comparison statuses

 If you’ve had a look around the site you may seen mention of various different “statuses”, but what do they actually mean?
 Well let me tell you.
 There are 4 statuses that both a match, and an individual comparison can have, Complete match, Approved match,, Leeway match, and Mismatch.
-The status for a match is determined to be the worst status for discrepancies found for the match, so a store with an Approved match, 3 Complete match, and 2 Leeway match statuses would have a match status of Leeway match.
+The status for a match is determined to be the worst status for discrepancies found for the match, so a store with an Approved match

 Complete match

-If a comparison finds that a particular piece of information matches across all scorecards it’s part of then the system regards that as a Complete match.
+.
 If this status occurs for individual comparisons I skip the comparison when generating the page for a match, as I’m only concerned with showing non-matching data.

 Approved match

-When a comparison has a status of Approved match this means that a discrepancy was found but that, after looking into it, I regard it as a reasonable difference.
+this means that a discrepancy was found but that, after looking into it, I regard it as a reasonable difference.
 Examples of this are for things such as the number of batters in an innings where concussion substitutions (or X-player replacements in the Big Bash) take place, as there is no agreed method by which the substituted player is referred to, or occasions where a source links to the wrong player (where names are similar) but the details are otherwise correct.

 Leeway match

-When a comparison has a status of Leeway match this means that while I couldn’t find a perfect match between the various scorecards for data being checked the worst discrepancies I found were down to acceptable differences between fields such as strike rate, or economy rate.
+this means that while I couldn’t find a perfect match between the various scorecards for data being checked the worst discrepancies I found were down to acceptable differences between fields such as strike rate, or economy rate.
 For example, different sites round strike rates differently, meaning that one site might report a strike rate as 123.13 and another site as 123.14.
-I allow a “leeway” of 0.01 for these certain fields, and treat any discrepancies that are within this leeway as being Leeway match discrepancies.
+I allow a “leeway” of 0.01 for these certain fields, and treat any discrepancies that are within this leeway as being Leeway match

 Mismatch

-A Mismatch is recorded when I find a non-acceptable discrepancy between the data from th scorecards for a match.
+is recorded when I find a non-acceptable discrepancy between the data from th scorecards for a match.
 An example might be a scorecards showing a different number of runs scored by a batter, or different types of extras for an innings.

 Match information checks